lmjh/capo-search-app/TESTING.md

 ### Console
 * If console is available in the browser, check for any error messages or warnings.

+A limited number of tests have also been done on the Safari browser running on iOS, iPadOS and MacOS, using the testing service [BrowserStack](https://www.browserstack.com/).
+Unfortunately, I didn't have access to any Apple devices with which to thoroughly test the application and the free trial of the BrowserStack service was time-limited.
+I was able to confirm that the key features of the application are functional, but there was not enough time to complete the full testing checklist.

 ### Browser Test Screenshots

 1. Firefox Browser, Desktop